LVH: Another Good Reason African Americans Should Watch Their Blood Pressure

 Even though heart failure sounds as if the heart has completely stopped working and nothing can be done, the term actually means it can’t pump enough blood and oxygen to support your body’s needs.
 It's a condition that occurs over time, and recent research points to LVH as a possible reason.

-KERA’s Vital Signs host Sam Baker talked about this with Dr. Alana Lewis, a cardiology fellow with Parkland Hospital System and UT Southwestern Medical Center, who took part in the research.
+KERA’s Vital Signs host Sam Baker talked about this in March 2020 with Dr. Alana Lewis, a former cardiology fellow with Parkland Hospital System and UT Southwestern Medical Center, and now a cardiologist with Northwestern Medicine in Illinois.
+Dr. Lewis took part in the research.

 About Left Ventricular Hypertrophy (LVH): The left ventricle is the main pump chamber of the heart.
 It's on the bottom of the heart on the left side, and that's what essentially pumps blood out through the aorta, which is the big blood vessel in your body and supplies blood to your organs.

 Hypertrophy means enlargement or thickening.
 What can happen over time is the left ventricle muscle can become thickened and the mass can increase.

 What causes LVH: The most typical thing is longstanding hypertension.
 So having high blood pressure for long periods of time can put some stress and strain on the heart and can lead to left ventricular hypertrophy.

 Does LVH directly cause heart disease?
 In most cases it's a benign condition, kind of a marker of having high blood pressure.
 But in our study, we determined that in some cases it can have a more malignant kind of phenotype, and it can be a step on a pathway to developing heart failure down the road.

 Why LVH strikes African Americans at a higher rate: It comes down to the risk factors.
 So hypertension, unfortunately, disproportionally affects African-Americans.
 This can be for a number of reasons:

 - It can run in families, so really important you get checked for that.